 Literacy Center learners are a segment of the more than 50,000 adults in Westchester County who lack the necessary English communication skills they need to be successful in their daily lives.

-You may contact coordinator Nancy Fitch The Literacy Center @ Mount Vernon Public Library on Monday, Wednesday and Friday between 12:00 p.m. to 4:00 p.m.
+You may contact coordinator Nancy Fitch at the Mount Vernon Public Library Literacy Center on Mondays, Wednesdays, and Fridays between 12:00 p.m. to 4:00 p.m.

 Please call (914) 668-1840 ext.
 238